 Links to water right documents allow the user access to scanned images of water resource documents that include:

 If you are considering purchasing property with an existing water right, water right claim, or transferring an existing water right, do not rely solely on research via the Water Resources Explorer.
-It is important to verify the validity of the water right by contacting your nearest Ecology office.
+It is important to verify the validity of the water right associated with the property.
 We suggest that you read the following publications to help you make a more educated decision regarding the water rights you are about to research via the Water Resources Explorer:

 Determining the historical use of the water, the validity of a water right, and the appurtenance of the water to the land